Listen to a snippet of Charli XCX, The 1975 and No Rome's new single

 Charli XCX has shared a snippet of her forthcoming collaboration with The 1975 and No Rome.

-The pop star announced last Sunday (February 28) that she was “forming a supergroup” with the aforementioned Dirty Hit acts, adding that she was “v excited” about the joint project.
+The pop star announced last Sunday (February 28) that she was “forming a supergroup” with the aforementioned Dirty Hit acts, saying that she was “v excited” about the joint project.

 On Monday (March 1), Charli confirmed that their first song ‘Spinning’ would be arriving tomorrow (March 4). “super cute mode activated!” she captioned the track’s official artwork.